- Business Startup Overview

 - Grand Theft Auto – Theft of a motor vehicle or any of its parts

-Under the statute, license revocation for such convictions shall be for not less than 5 years.
-KRS 186.560(4).
+Under the statute, license revocation for such convictions shall be for at least 6 months.
+KRS 186.560(5).
 The Court takes the driver’s license upon conviction and forwards it to the Transportation Cabinet.
 KRS 186.550(2).
 After the period of suspension or revocation, the Cabinet may return the license to the driver after he or she has compiled with all reinstatement requirements.
 KRS 186.570(7).